VectorLogoZone/logosearch/README.md

 ## Criteria

 In order to be truly awesome, a logo website has to:

 * have SVG logos
 * that look good
 * that I can index
 * and you are allowed to use (and for more than just “inspiration”!)
 * without being bombarded with advertising

-## The List!
+## The List

 Enough reading already!
 Just show me the list for crying out loud!

 [Voilà](https://www.awesomelogos.org/sources/index.html) (and the [raw data](https://github.com/AwesomeLogos/awesome-logos/blob/master/data/sources.yaml)).

 ## Using